apache/druid/docs/content/tutorials/tutorial-the-druid-cluster.md

 * A "metadata storage" to hold configuration and metadata information.
 This is generally a small, shared database like MySQL or Postgres.
 For prototyping or experimentation on a single machine, Druid can use a local instance of [Apache Derby](http://db.apache.org/derby/).
 * [Apache Zookeeper](http://zookeeper.apache.org/) for coordination among different pieces of the cluster.

 For deep storage, we will use the local disk in this tutorial, but for production, HDFS and S3 are popular options.
-For the metadata storage, Derby is used, but for production Mysql or PostgreSQL etc should be used.
+For the metadata storage, Derby is used in this tutorial, but for production MySQL or PostgreSQL etc should be used.

 #### Set up Zookeeper